romain-dufly/FlatlandMultiagentRL/README.md

 $ cd flatland-marl
 ```

-The code is tested with Python 3.7 and is expected to also work with higher versions of Python.
+Needs Python >=3.7.
 If you are using conda, you can create a new environment with the following command (optional) :
 ```shell
 $ conda create -n flatland-marl python=3.7
 $ conda activate flatland-marl
 ```

 ### Install flatland
-We found a bug in flatland environment that may lead to performance drop for RL solutions, so we cloned `flatland-rl-3.0.15` and fixed the bug.
+There's a bug in the flatland environment that may lead to performance drop for RL solutions, so we cloned `flatland-rl-3.0.15` and fixed the bug.
 The bug-free one is provided in folder `flatland-rl/`.
 Please install this version of flatland.
 ```shell
 $ cd flatland-rl
 $ pip install .